-For the years ended December 31, 2020 and 2019, the Company accrued and recognized its employee remuneration amounting to \$6,000 and \$8,000 respectively.
+For the years ended December 31, 2021 and 2020, the Company accrued and recognized its employee remuneration amounting to \$8,800 and \$6,000 respectively.
 These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remuneration to employees, multiplied by the distribution of ratio of the remuneration to employees based on the Company's articles of incorporation, and expensed under operating costs or expenses.
 If there would be any changes after the reporting date, the changes shall be accounted for as changes in accounting estimates and recognized as profit or lost in the following year.
 If, however, the shareholders determine that the employee remuneration is to be distributed through share, the number of shares to be distributed shall be calculated using the stock price on the day before the shareholders' meeting.

-For the year ended December 31, 2019, the remuneration to employees amounted to \$8,000.
-However, no remuneration to directors were distributed for the year then ended.
+For the year ended December 31, 2020, the Company estimated its employee remuneration and directors' remuneration at \$6,000 and \$0, respectively.
 There were no differences between the estimated and the actual amounts of employee and directors' remuneration.
 Related information would be available at the Market Observation Post System website.

-(20) Non-operating income and expenses
+(21) Non-operating income and expenses